algolia/docsearch/docs/src/faq.md

 The DocSearch crawler is running on our own infra.
 It will read the HTML content from your website and populate an Algolia index with it every day.
 All you need to do is keep your website online, and we take care of the rest.
-If you wante to edit your configuration; please submit a pull request.
+If you want to edit your configuration, please submit a pull request.

 ### How much does it cost?